Minimal Invasive Surgery

 This technique involves employing a rigid endoscope camera, inflating the abdomen with CO2, and utilizing the camera for both diagnostic purposes and treatment.
 Keyhole spaying is the most prevalent procedure, but other interventions, including liver biopsy, intestine biopsy, cryptorchid castration, splenectomy, cystotomy, and gastropexy, can also be performed.

 Videoendoscopic surgery offers benefits such as reduced postoperative pain and faster recovery compared to alternative procedures.
-Additional advantages include minimal wound inflammation, lower risk of wound infections, and enhanced visualization of organs during the surgical procedure.
+Additional advantages include minimal wound inflammation, lower risk of wound infections, and enhanced visualisation of organs during the surgical procedure.

 Arthroscopy

 Arthroscopy, involving the use of a small camera to examine the interior of a joint, is employed to identify and, when feasible, address issues with cartilage, tendons, ligaments, or meniscal injuries.
-Additionally, arthroscopy can be utilized to remove small bony fragments, such as those related to Elbow UAP or FCP.
+Additionally, arthroscopy can be utilised to remove small bony fragments, such as those related to Elbow UAP or FCP.
 This procedure is commonly undertaken for the diagnosis and treatment of Elbow Dysplasia in dogs.